-^{}New England Regional Students Program (NERSP) gives a tuition break to New England residents enrolled in certain programs not offered by the public colleges and universities of their home state.
-Your bill will reflect the full cost of out-of-state tuition and fees and either the New England regional discount, or for those who are eligible, the out-of-state merit award.
-Students receive either the regional discount or the merit award, but not both.
+New England Regional Student Program (NERSP) offers a tuition break to New England residents enrolled in certain programs not offered by the public colleges and universities in the student's home state.
+Billed costs will reflect the full out-of-state tuition and the New England Regional discount.
+Learn more about the New England Tuition Break Program here: https://nebhe.org/tuitionbreak/